mrkkrp/req/README.md

-not very good, as there may be new methods, like PATCH which is not new but still missing (well you have `customMethod`, but what is the point of having per-method functions if you have a more general way to use any method? you should be able just to insert methods in the “argument slot” of `customMethod` and end up with a more general solution).
+not very good, as there may be new methods, like PATCH which is not new but still missing (well you have `customMethod`, but what is the point of having per-method functions if you have a more general way to use any method? you should be able to just insert methods in the “argument slot” of `customMethod` and end up with a more general solution).
 Now every method function has a companion that takes `Options` (like you have `get` and `getWith`).
 Why the duplication?
 Where is generality and flexibility?
 This is not all though, because you cannot really use `get` you see in the main module, because you want to have connection sharing.
-Wreq's author does not take the gift `Manager` from `http-client` provides, no, too simple, it invents the whole new thing of “sessions”.
+Wreq's author does not take the gift of automatic connection re-use `Manager` from `http-client` provides, it invents the whole new thing of “sessions”.
 Only inside a session your connections will be shared and re-used.
 However with the session stuff you have yet another set of per-method functions like `get` and `getWith` — these are different ones, to be used with sessions!
 Now if you have multi-threaded app, here is a surprise for you: you can't share connections between threads as connections are shared only inside `withSession` friend and “session will no longer be valid after that function returns”.
-Disclaimer: I mostly don't use Wreq, see below.
+Disclaimer: I don't use Wreq, see below.
 If something in this paragraph is not correct, please let me know and I'll remove it.
+Also there are valid uses for sessions, but the point is that they are too inconvenient for common tasks.

 It's funny that one client I worked for had to have his own little wrapper around `http-client` just because he could not possibly use `wreq` and